David H. Abramson, MD

 As a member of the MSK Kids team, I treat patients with a pediatric eye tumor called retinoblastoma.
 Dating back to 1914, our retinoblastoma center is the longest continually operating center of its kind in the world.
 We have the longest follow-up of the largest number of patients.
 We have a modern examination suite dedicated to the care of children with retinoblastoma.
 It features all the latest equipment needed to diagnose and treat retinoblastoma in the most effective way possible.

 I have introduced many new treatments for retinoblastoma that have been adopted by other cancer hospitals.
-These treatments include the novel use of chemotherapy delivered around the eye to prevent the widespread side effects caused by intravenous medication.
-In 2006, we pioneered the use of high-concentration, low-dose chemotherapy delivered directly into the blood vessel of the eye through a catheter (thin, flexible tube) placed in the groin, which can be given on an outpatient basis.
-We have the most experience with this technique (called ophthalmic artery chemosurgery or intraarterial chemotherapy) and have taught it to doctors around the world.
-In the past, we removed one or both eyes in 95 percent of children with retinoblastoma, but now we can avoid removing the eye 95 percent of the time.
+In 2006, we pioneered the use of high-concentration, low-dose chemotherapy (also called ophthalmic artery chemosurgery or intra-arterial chemotherapy).
+This approach uses a catheter (thin, flexible tube) the size of angel hair pasta that is placed in the groin to deliver chemotherapy through the blood vessels of the stomach, chest, and neck directly into the blood vessel of the eye.
+Just a few drops of the chemotherapy have the power to cure the cancer while retaining the vision and health of the eye.
+In the past, we removed one or both eyes in 95 percent of children with retinoblastoma, but now, we can avoid removing the eye 95 percent of the time.

 Among the many honors I have received are awards from the Swiss Society of Ophthalmology, the Association for Research in Vision and Ophthalmology, the Helen Keller Services for the Blind, and the New York State Ophthalmological Society.
 I have received many teaching awards.
 I have also received the Honor Award, the Senior Honor Award, and the Lifetime Achievement Award from the American Academy of Ophthalmology.